aaronwalsman/ltron/README.md

 ## Project Structure
 brick-gym
 - setup.cfg: A configuration file that lets you change the locations of datasets and other directories.
 The paths in this file can be accessed using the `brick_gym.config` module.
-- assets.cfg: A configuration file that points to the renderpy assets (meshes) necessary for rendering these scenes.
+- splendor_assets.cfg: A configuration file that points to the splendor-render assets (meshes) necessary for rendering these scenes.
 - bin: All stand-alone python scripts that can be run from the command line should be here.
 - brick_gym: Package directory containing all the libraries that can be imported by these scripts.
 There shouldn't be any stand-alone scripts in here, although there are some at the moment that need to be cleaned up.
   - blender: modules used by blender for converting ldraw files to objs